 Your child is scared to go somewhere or do something new or they are anxious about you leaving (e.g. I am taking you to the doctor, you are going to a new school today, I am going out and you will stay with Aunt Sue).

 Prepare your child for the upcoming situation.
 Tell them what to expect, so they are not surprised.
 Obviously, you can’t predict everything, so just try your best.

 For children with language difficulties, pictures can help them understand what to expect.
 Social stories (e.g., stories which explain what an event will be like, such as a doctor visit or first day of school) are a great tool to prepare a child for these types of situations.

 *Side Note – Social stories can also be used to teach children about behavioral expectations, such as how to act in a store, restaurant, or movie theater.
 There are resources to obtain social stories later in this article.

 Sometimes pictures and words in a story are not enough to prepare a child.
 Some children need one or more practice visits before the actual event.

 Let the child know exactly when the event will happen and give them reminders as it is getting closer (i.e. “We are going to the doctor today.
 Do you have any questions about what it will be like?” or “I am going out tonight and you will stay with Aunt Sue.
 Do you have questions”?)

-Empathize with your child’s feelings (e.g., I understand going to the doctor can be scary for you) rather than dismissing his feelings (e.g., you don’t have to be afraid, it’s not scary).
+Empathize with your child’s feelings (e.g., I understand going to the doctor can be scary for you) rather than dismissing their feelings (e.g., you don’t have to be afraid, it’s not scary).

-And once again, simplifying language or using pictures can help with children with language based difficulties.
+And once again, simplifying language or using pictures can help children with language-based difficulties.

 Let your child know that they did well after the event is over (e.g., “I know going to the doctor was scary for you, but you did it anyway.
 Nice work!
 You should feel proud.”).